gravitational/teleport/rfd/0009-locking.md

     // A matching node is also prevented from heartbeating to the auth server. string Node;

-    // MFADevice specifies the UUID of a user MFA device. string MFADevice;
+    // MFADevice specifies the ID of an MFA device recorded in a user certificate. string MFADevice;
 }
 ```